Deep Root Injection-Pros-Pro Tree Trimming & Removal Team of Boynton Beach

 Fertilizing Trees

 Most fibrous absorbing tree roots are found in the top 2-8″ of soil where water and oxygen are abundant.
 Healthy Soil = Healthy Trees!
-In heavily populated urban areas, our trees are not native to the environment and often times need help to grow and maintain their lifespan.
-To help your trees live a longer and healthier life, our fertilization processes are the best option for thriving trees in the Southern California area.
+In heavily populated urban areas, our trees are not native to the environment and oftentimes need help to grow and maintain their lifespan.
+To help your trees live a longer and healthier life, our fertilization processes are the best option for thriving trees in the Palm Beach County area.

 Customized Deep Root Fertilization

 Tree roots need healthy soil, the proper balance of nutrients, and oxygen in the soil to stay healthy.
-Our deep root fertilization is a process where a high quality, custom blended, nutrient solution is injected into the root zone of trees.
-By aerating and injecting fertilization, it helps the trees receive oxygen and nutrients that aren’t native to the environment in the tree was planted.
-This solution encourages microbial activity to enrich the soil and increases the nutrient levels, providing for a healthier and thriving tree area.
+Our deep root fertilization is a process where a high-quality, custom-blended, nutrient solution is injected into the root zone of trees.
+By aerating and injecting fertilization, it helps the trees receive oxygen and nutrients that aren’t native to the environment in which the tree was planted.
+This solution encourages microbial activity to enrich the soil and increases nutrient levels, providing for a healthier and thriving tree area.

 Why Do I Need to Fertilize My Trees?